Astroua/TurbuStat/docs/tutorials/statistics/genus_example.rst

 .. image:: images/genus_random.png

-:ref:`Kowal et al. 2007 <ref-kowal2007>` constructed Genus curves for a set of simulations to investigate the effect of changing the Mach number and the Alfvenic Mach number.
+`Kowal et al. 2007 <https://ui.adsabs.harvard.edu/#abs/2007ApJ...658..423K/abstract>`_ constructed Genus curves for a set of simulations to investigate the effect of changing the Mach number and the Alfvenic Mach number.
 The isocontours were taken for a range of density values in the full position-position-position space.

-:ref:`Chepurnov et al. 2008 <ref-chepurnov2008>` then used this technique on an HI integrated intensity image of the Small Magellanic Cloud (SMC).
-The range of values used to create the curve are the HI intensities in the image.
-They investigated the change in the morphology over several regions and at different smoothing scales.
+Applications to observations includes `Chepurnov et al. 2008 <https://ui.adsabs.harvard.edu/#abs/2008ApJ...688.1021C/abstract>`_ and `Burkhart et al. 2012 <https://ui.adsabs.harvard.edu/#abs/2012ApJ...749..145B/abstract>`_.

 Using
 -----